The Bounty of Black Music

 It’s really important for any black person who is interested in classical music to know that this is not someone else’s music . . .
 And it’s really important for all of us to know about these vital voices of our past and present.

 —Violinist Rachel Barton Pine

 If you were to peruse the music library of your average international violin soloist, you'd most likely find concertos by Beethoven, Mendelssohn, Bruch, Brahms and Tchaikovsky.
 The Paganini Caprices would be there, as would the Bach Partitas.
-In the violin world, these and other works make up a core repertoire which feeds a lifelong journey of exploration and discovery.
-For violin virtuoso Rachel Barton Pine, it's only the beginning.
+In the violin world, these and other works make up a core repertoire that feeds a lifelong journey of exploration and discovery.
+For violin virtuoso Rachel Barton Pine, they're only the beginning.

-Pine is on a mission to radically transform the violin canon, a passion which has taken her down many a rabbit hole—archives, contemporary music concerts, rare book shops, people’s attics—she's even been known to go knocking on the doors of Scottish fiddlers, all in search of forgotten (or yet-to-be written) treasures.
+Pine is on a mission to radically transform the violin canon, a passion which has taken her down many a rabbit hole—archives, contemporary music concerts, rare book shops, people’s attics—she's even been known to go knocking on the doors of Scottish fiddlers, all in search of forgotten (or yet-to-be-written) treasures.
 One of the most fruitful of these threads has proven to be the search for black composers.

 It started with one of her CDs, a recording of 18th- and 19th-century violin concertos by black composers.
 After the recording’s release in 1997, Pine started receiving invitations to sit on diversity panels.
 Always, these appearances drew questions from parents and teachers.

 "I wasn't thinking about any of the social justice aspect or anything like that," Pine told National Public Radio.
 "But after the record came out, I started getting a huge number of requests from students and parents and teachers about, you know, 'Where can I find repertoire like this for kids of different levels?’”